 General Practice Nursing (GPN) is a key part of delivering safe and high quality care in a community setting.

 Nursing in general practice is challenging, dynamic and rewarding.
-Many of these nurses work autonomously therefore having easy access to a network of experienced nurses for educational advice and support is very important.
+Many of these nurses work autonomously and in isolation.
+Therefore having easy access to a network of experienced nurses for educational advice and support is very important.

-A fifteen-month training programme for GPNs in post for a maximum period of one year with access to a supervisor and taught days in a central location.
-Learning is linked to supervisors within practice, with regular assignments and practical observation assessments.
-The course is accredited by Queen Margaret University, Edinburgh and Robert Gordon’s University, Aberdeen.
+A fifteen-month training programme for GPNs in post with access to a supervisor and taught days in a central location.
+Learning is linked to supervisors within practice, with regular assignments and practical observation assessments and focusing on work-based learning.
+The course is accredited by Queen Margaret University, Edinburgh and by the RCGP Scotland.

 Continuing Professional Development Short Courses

-NES Newsletters are sent by email by GPN Education Advisors to practice nurses in Scottish Board areas.
+NES Newsletters are sent by email by GPN Education Advisors and NHS GPN Lead Nurses to practice nurses in Scottish Board areas and are tweeted by @LynnInnes1 and @NHS_Education.
 These are published twice a year containing clinical articles, information on new learning opportunities, national GPN news and feature articles.

 If you wish any items to be considered for inclusion or you would like to read about a particular GPN issue please email email@example.com to highlight this.
-The next newsletter is due in May 2016.
+The next newsletter is due in Autumn 2018.